optimisticlucifer/ghostGuide/INSTALLATION.md

 3. Click the lock icon and enter your password
 4. Check the box next to **Interview Assistant**
 5. Restart the application

+**Enhanced Features**: With this permission, Interview Assistant can:
+- Capture from multiple monitors simultaneously
+- Detect and select optimal screen sources
+- Provide high-quality screenshots for better OCR accuracy

 #### 2. Microphone Access
 **Why needed**: For audio transcription during interviews